github/developer.github.com/content/v3/repos/contents.md

     application/vnd.github.VERSION.object

-Use the `.object` media type to retrieve the contents in a consistent object format regardless of the content type.
+Use the `object` media type parameter to retrieve the contents in a consistent object format regardless of the content type.
 For example, instead of an array of objects for a directory, the response will be an object with an `entries` attribute containing the array of objects.

 You can read more about the use of media types in the API [here](/v3/media/).